contagon/handbook/handbook/2-supporting-individuals-and-families.md

 ### 2.1.3 Parents and Children

-Before God’s children can receive “immortality and eternal life,” they must receive a mortal body ([Moses 1:39](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1.39?lang=eng#p39)).
 God’s first commandment to Adam and Eve as husband and wife was to have children (see [Genesis 1:28](https://www.churchofjesuschrist.org/study/scriptures/ot/gen/1.28?lang=eng#p28)).
 Latter-day prophets have taught that “God’s commandment for His children to multiply and replenish the earth remains in force” (“[The Family: A Proclamation to the World](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng&para=4#p4)”; see also [Doctrine and Covenants 49:16–17](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/49.16-17?lang=eng#p16)).

 It is a sacred privilege and responsibility for a husband and wife to care for the children they are able to bear or adopt.
 Adoptive parents have the same blessings and responsibilities as biological parents.